-The Asia-Pacific Journal of Public Policy (APJPP) is a scholarly, double-blind, peer-reviewed journal with the goal of promoting the study, research, and improvement of public governance, policy, administration, and management in and beyond Indonesia, Asia, and the Pacific.
-APJPP is a scholarly periodical, that publishes research papers, conceptual papers, and case study reports.
+The Asia-Pacific Journal of Public Policy (APJPP) is a scholarly, double-blind, peer-reviewed journal to promote the study, research, and improvement of public governance, policy, administration, and management in and beyond Indonesia, Asia, and the Pacific.
+APJPP is a scholarly periodical that publishes research papers, conceptual papers, and case study reports.
 Article manuscripts are published after a thorough peer-review process.
 The journal publication is maintained by the Department of Public Administration (Ilmu Administrasi Negara), National School of Public Administration (Sekolah Tinggi Ilmu Administrasi Nasional), Aceh, Indonesia.

-Our target audience is not just scholars but also policy-makers and practitioners, including aspiring public sector leaders engaged in education and research in the growing global public service, policy, administration, and governance communities.
-We want to draw on the latest research – whether carried out by scholars or practitioners, or indeed collaborations.
+Our target audience is scholars, policy-makers, and practitioners, including aspiring public sector leaders engaged in education and research in the growing global public service, policy, administration, and governance communities.
+We want to draw on the latest research – whether by scholars, practitioners, or collaborations.
 We aim for – and encourage – the reporting of this research to be as clear and accessible to the widest possible audience while maintaining the necessary rigor and scholarly standards.

 APJPP will include not just cutting-edge research but also: